-Finding your children’s perfect reading range may seem like a daunting task at first.
-On one hand you want to challenge them but on the other, you don’t want them to get discouraged.
+Finding your children’s perfect reading range may seem daunting at first.
+On the one hand, you want to challenge them, but on the other, you don’t want them to get discouraged.
 So how do you find that fine line where reading is both fun and beneficial?
 Don’t worry – we’ve got you covered!

 What Books Do Children Choose?

 It’s not uncommon to assume most children read at grade level; however, here at Kids Read Now, we have found that many students select books from outside their grade level.
 According to our 2020 book selection, 53.5% of all books selected were of reading levels outside a student’s grade level.
 Just because a student is in a specific grade doesn’t mean that he or she will enjoy or benefit from reading books specifically for that grade!

 An easy way to judge if a book is in your child’s “just right” range at home is to use the Five Finger Rule.
 Let your child pick any book and open the book to any page.
 Put up one finger for each word your child is unsure of or doesn’t know.

 - 0 – 1 fingers: Too Easy

 - 2 – 3 fingers: Just Right

 If books are “Too Easy,” children may get easily distracted or bored.
 If books are “Too Hard,” children may feel discouraged and frustrated.
 Try to find books in their “Just Right” range and encourage them to read and ask questions about words they may not know.
 Also, consider reading “Too Hard” books together so you can discuss difficult words or passages.

 Finding the Right Books with the Right Program